BrkCoder/e-commerce-app/README.md

     "username": "jimmie_k",
     "password": "klein*#%*"

-3. Add to card is scoped to user only and is implemented using local-storage and not fake backend because this backend is immutable.
+3. Add to Cart is scoped per user – The cart functionality is implemented using localStorage and not persisted via the fake backend, due to its read-only limitation.